Ruzhelle/Roblox-High-School-2/README.md

 # Admin/RemoteSpy
 - Infinite yield: **This script gives you admin commands (Except other commands that the owner can only use.)**
-- Hydroxide: **This script gives you a Access to the Workspace and other stuff related to the Workspace.**
+- Hydroxide: **This script gives you access to the Workspace and other stuff related to the Workspace.**